Walpeup: Facilities

 The main tourist attractions in Walpeup are the Walpeup Memorial Hall (Glen Street) and the Dryland Gardens (Creagan Street).
 The Hall houses a large collection of historic photographs of locals who served in either World War, a "welcome home" banner from the First World War — only found within the last five years and now restored and displayed — and a hand-sewn community mural tapestry created in 1989.
 The Dryland Gardens, on the corner of Glen and Creagan streets, display many native trees and shrubs from around the local region and Australia, particularly a large variety of Eremophilas.
 The garden is tended by local volunteers.

+Water at the Wayside stop is not potable.
+Fresh water tank is located outside the Memorial Hall in Glen St for travellers to fill their tanks with clean water suitable for drinking cooking and cleaning teeth.
 Travellers can stay in their own caravans or tents at the wayside stop on the corner of Creagan Street and Murphy Road.
-The wayside stop contains a covered barbecue area as well as well maintained play equipment and lawn.
+The wayside stop contains a covered barbecue area as well as fully maintained play equipment and lawn.
+General Store is open Monday to Friday closes 5pm.
+Limited supplies are available.
+Post office contained within the General Store open 5.5 hrs daily.
+No weekend trade.
 Within 100 metres of the wayside stop is Shubert's Walk, a nature walk displaying many native trees and shrubs in their natural setting.